ironmanfpv/Algebraic-Equation-GPT-V3.5/README.md

 1. Key in your name.
 2. Key in your OPENAI API key and click confirmed.
 (Ensure both name and API keys are entered.)
 3. Key in your Cloud Vision API key if you would like to use text recognition capabilities (This is optional)
-4. In the Extract Equation Window, type in the Equation you would like Algebraic Equation GPT V3.5 to solve, analysed and explained.
+4. In the Extract Equation Window, input Equation for Algebraic Equation GPT V3.5 to solve, analysed and explained.
 5. Alternatively, Click the "Say Equation" button to activate mic and record audio equation input.
 6. Click the button again to end audio recording and have it transcribed.
 7. In the Solution and Explanation window, Click "Solve, Analyse and Explain" to seek solution.